Grindhead/phaser-matter-physics-editor/memory-bank/progress.md

 - Core gameplay loop is functional with procedurally generated levels.
 - Debug panel refactored into a separate scene for independence from game camera.
+- Basic culling implemented for coins and enemies.

 ## Known Issues